firesim/firesim/docs/Advanced-Usage/Manager/Manager-Tasks.rst

 ``firesim launchrunfarm``
 ---------------------------

+..
+Note:: Can only be used for the F1 platform.

-This command launches a **Run Farm** on which you run simulations.
-Run farms consist of a set of **run farm hosts** that can be spawned by AWS EC2 or managed by the user.
+This command launches a **Run Farm** on AWS EC2 on which you run simulations.
+Run farms consist of a set of **run farm instances** that can be spawned on AWS EC2.
 The ``run_farm`` mapping in ``config_runtime.yaml`` determines the run farm used and its configuration (see :ref:`config-runtime`).
 The ``base_recipe`` key/value pair specifies the default set of arguments to use for a particular run farm type.
 To change the run farm type, a new ``base_recipe`` file must be provided from ``deploy/run-farm-recipes``.